 - TLC can be used to separate inorganic ions, cations, anions, and organometallic compounds.

 Limitation of Thin Layer Chromatography

 - It can only be used for small-scale production.

-- The plate length is limited and hence separation takes place only up to a certain length.
+- The plate length is limited; hence, separation takes place only up to a certain length.

-- The separation takes place in an open system, hence there are chances that samples may be affected by humidity and temperatures.
+- The separation takes place in an open system; hence, samples may be affected by humidity and temperatures.